Mediterranean and Middle East theatre of World War II: Initial military operations

 On 10 June 1940, Italy declared war on France and the United Kingdom and next day the British Commonwealth declared war on Italy.
 The fleets of Italy, France and the United Kingdom began the hostilities of the Battle of the Mediterranean.
-The siege of Malta soon began, with first Italian air attack on 11 June.
+The siege of Malta soon began, with the first Italian air attack on 11 June.
 In the Western Desert, Royal Air Force (RAF) aircraft attacked Italian positions inside Libya.
 On 11 June, the Western Desert Campaign began, as the British launched minor raids and conducted patrols along the Libyan–Egyptian border and on 17 June, Fort Capuzzo was captured.
 On 20 June, Mussolini began the Italian invasion of France, just before the end of the Battle of France.
 During June, the East African Campaign began with Italian attacks in East Africa, although ground combat did not start until July.

 On 22 June, France signed an armistice at Compiegne with Germany and on 24 June, the Franco-Italian Armistice was signed.
 Italy gained a 50 km demilitarised zone inside France (as well as similar zones where Italian and French colonies met).
 Italian occupation forces took over an 832 km2 area of France, which included 28,500 people and the town of Menton.
 The Royal Navy attacked the French fleet in the North African port of Mers-el-Kébir on 3 July 1940, after it refused to sail to Britain or the French West Indies and demobilise, as part of a larger plan to stop the French fleet from falling into German or Italian hands.